Train-In-Blocks-Ltd/Landing/content/blog/get-set-for-wimbledon-with-these-workouts.md

 ## Speed and agility exercises

-These workouts will help you to up your game when it comes to explosiveness, footwork, and balance on the tennis court.
+These workouts with Train In Blocks will help you to up your game when it comes to explosiveness, footwork, and balance on the tennis court.

 * [HIIT Treadmill training](https://www.coachmag.co.uk/cardio-workouts/6419/how-to-get-hiit-workouts-right-because-they-re-easy-to-get-wrong) will help you work on your cardio
 * Deadlift (four sets of 12)
 * Kettlebells (four sets of 10)

 Tennis is one of, if not THE, most energy-sapping and gruelling sports out there.
-The longest match ever was played over three days with a duration of 11 hours five minutes whilst Rafael Nadal and Novak Djokovic did battle for nearly six hours in 2012's Australian Open final — the longest major final in history.
+The longest match ever was played over three days with a duration of 11 hours five minutes whilst Rafael Nadal and Novak Djokovic showed extraordinary motivation, stamina and fitness for nearly six hours in 2012's Australian Open final — the longest Grand Slam final in history.
+Djokovic goes into this year's tournament on the grass at SW19 as favourite to win and in doing so would win his seventh Wimbledon title: one behind his great rival, Swiss maestro Roger Federer.

 Endurance is key and so circuit training is ideal: an exercise format which involves between six and ten different types of workout used in quick succession, all focused on upper body, lower body and core conditioning.